gggraph/Genesis/README.md

 Yet this constant has no effect, the real value which will impact block creation time is POW_TARGET_TIME which **has to be a power of 2**.
 2 ^ 7 is 128.

-For improved time complexity of hash target computation, logicial right shift is used for dividing time spent.
+For improved time complexity of hash target computation, logicial right shift is used for dividing hash target to desire target_time.

 TARGET_FACTOR is boundaries to new hash target value.
 If set to 8, new hash target will never be more than 8 times higher or less than 8 times lower the preceding target.